jadenfix/solanatools/solana-bot/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-You can now copy and paste this entire block into your `README.md` file on GitHub.
+Simply copy and paste this content into your `README.md` file on GitHub.
+The project structure is now enclosed in a fenced code block with a "plaintext" label to preserve formatting.
 Enjoy showcasing your project!